A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Results

+It is worth pointing out that the effect is negative, i.e., increasing downward shortwave radiation flux causes a decrease in surface potential temperature, after the confounding effects of geopotential height have been accounted for.
+It is also worth noting that a simple comparison of the mean of temperature across the control and treatment group suggests the ``wrong'' conclusion about the direction of the relationship between downward shortwave radiation flux and surface temperature.

+These conclusions must be tempered by all of the assumptions discussed in the Method section and further addressed next.

-\section{Conclusions and Discussion}
+\conclusions[Conclusions and Discussion]

 In assessing the direct, causal effect of one variable (treatment) on another (outcome), it is important to account for the effect of other variables (confounders) on both the treatment and the outcome.
 Randomized controlled experiments reduce confounding by aiming to assure that the treatment and the control groups are comparable in terms of all confounders.
-The assessment of causality in observational studies, where a randomized experiment is not possible, has given rise to a body of knowledge generally called Causal Inference.
-The abundance of observational data in Meteorology makes for a ripe environment for the application of causal inference methods.
+The assessment of causality in observational studies, where a randomized experiment is not possible, has given rise to a body of knowledge generally called causal inference.
+The abundance of observational data in meteorology makes for a ripe environment for the application of causal inference methods.
 This paper demonstrates one such method, based on regression (and matching), in which data on the confounders are fully available.
 An accompanying article demonstrates another regression-based method for situations wherein data on the confounders are not available.
 Both methods are designed for a non-time-series setting.

-It is important to emphasize that the methods discussed in both paper are not designed to search and/or identify causally related variables in data.
-Instead, the causal relationship between the variables is assumed {\it a priori} based on theoretical considerations, and the causal inference methods account for the effects of confounding variables that may influence that relationship.
+It is important to emphasize that the methods discussed in both papers are not designed to search and/or identify causally related variables in data.
+Instead, the causal relationship between the variables is established {\it a priori} based on theoretical considerations, and the causal inference methods account for the effects of confounding variables that may influence that relationship.